MeeknessJames/requirement-analysis/README.md

 - **Requirement Analysis and Modeling:** Studying the collected information to identify conflicts, gaps, and dependencies, and representing them using models or diagrams.

 - **Requirement Validation:** Ensuring that the documented requirements are correct, complete, and agreed upon by all stakeholders before development begins.

+## 🧾 Types of Requirements

+In software development, requirements are generally divided into two main types: **Functional** and **Non-functional**.
+Both are essential for delivering a complete and successful system.

+### Functional Requirements

+Functional requirements describe **what the system should do**.
+They focus on specific behaviors, functions, or features that the software must perform.

+**Examples for the Booking Management System:**
+- The system shall allow users to create, view, and cancel bookings.
+- Users shall be able to log in and manage their booking history.
+- The admin shall be able to approve or reject user bookings.
+- The system shall send confirmation emails after successful bookings.

+### Non-functional Requirements

+Non-functional requirements describe **how the system should perform**.
+They focus on quality attributes such as performance, usability, security, and reliability.

+**Examples for the Booking Management System:**
+- The system shall load booking pages within 2 seconds.
+- The platform must be available 99.9% of the time (high availability).
+- All user data shall be encrypted during transmission and storage.
+- The system interface shall be responsive across desktops and mobile devices.